awsdocs/amazon-athena-user-guide/doc_source/connect-data-source-hive-existing-iam-role.md

    In the next section, you use the AWS Lambda console to upload this file to your Amazon Web Services account\.

-## Create and Configure the Lambda Function in the AWS Lambda Console<a name="connect-data-source-hive-existing-iam-role-aws-lambda-console"></a>
+## Create and configure the Lambda function in the AWS Lambda console<a name="connect-data-source-hive-existing-iam-role-aws-lambda-console"></a>

 In this section, you use the AWS Lambda console to create a function that uses an existing IAM execution role\.
 After you configure a VPC for the function, you upload the function code and configure the environment variables for the function\.

-### Create the Lambda Function<a name="connect-data-source-hive-existing-iam-role-create-the-lambda-function"></a>
+### Create the Lambda function<a name="connect-data-source-hive-existing-iam-role-create-the-lambda-function"></a>

 In this step, you create a function in the AWS Lambda console that uses an existing IAM role\.